NAMO TASSA BHAGAVATO ARAHATO SAMMASAMBUDDHASSA

 Mr. Cioccolanti discusses what he calls the 227 rules of a Buddhist monk (pg 51 and elsewhere).

-First off Venerable Gotama never declared that perfect obedience of these rules was necessary for nibbana (not nirvana Mr. Steve Cioccolanti), and as well someone might remind our ‘insider’ friend Mr. Steve Cioccolanti that there are actually 220 rules of training not 227, the last 7 are an a through g listing of different ways to resolve disputes within the Sangha.
+First off, Venerable Gotama never declared that perfect obedience of these rules was necessary for nibbana (not nirvana Mr. Steve Cioccolanti), and as well someone might remind our “insider” friend Mr. Steve Cioccolanti that there are actually 220 rules of training not 227, the last 7 are an (a) through (g) listing of different ways to resolve disputes within the Sangha pertaining to rule number 220.
 Many of these training precepts were simply considered training in politeness for the monk.

 This is complete nonsense, this is never taught in the Tipataka, regarding the 220 precepts!
 Digha Nikaya sutta # 16 the Maha-Parinibbana sutta “After I am gone the Sangha if it wants, may abolish the lesser and minor training rules.”